-Preventing the spread

-Washing hands with soap (liquid if possible) in warm running water and careful drying are the most important ways to prevent the spread of gastroenteritis.

-■ Towels used by children with gastroenteritis should not be shared.
+Preventing the spread Washing hands with soap (liquid if possible) in warm running water and careful drying are the most important ways to prevent the spread of gastroenteritis.
+Hands should be washed after going to the toilet or changing nappies and before touching food.
+Towels used by children with gastroenteritis should not be shared.
 Children should not attend any school or other childcare facility while they have diarrhoea or vomiting caused by gastroenteritis and should not go back to school or other childcare facility until at least 48 hours after the last episode of diarrhoea or vomiting.

-last episode of diarrhoea.
+Children should not swim in swimming pools for 2 weeks after the last episode of diarrhoea.